vmleon/oci-autoscaling-getting-started/README.md

 Then, use the custom image to launch a new instance.

-Create a Instance Configuration from the brand new instance.
+Create an Instance Configuration from the brand new instance.

 Finally, create an instance pool on all the Availability Domains of your region.
 (Some regions only have one AD, if so... pay attention to Fault Domains).